 2.2 Hiding parts of visualizations

-Some parts of visualizations cannot be hidden using the settings of BOC.
+Some parts of visualizations cannot be hidden using the settings of SAC.
 For example, certain value labels or parts of a table.
 You can use text blocks (with or without text) to ‘hide’ these parts.

 You’ll need to insert a text block and go to the formatting tab and give the background color of text block the same color as the background of the chart.
 Then you arrange the text block in front of the chart.
 This way it will overlap the part of the chart you want it to.
 Below we provide two examples how we applied this trick.